howieliang/CHI-Meets-IoT-EWSN-21/README.md

 **Yes.** CHIIoT workshops are forums for cross-displinary discussion, so Prior/In-Press publications are *allowed and encouraged* to be included in your position papers.
 Later you can *opt-out* of the public release on our website so it will not introduce any trouble to your under-reviewing, accepted, or future submissions.
 Nonetheless, please note that your position papers will be shared among all the registered workshop participants.
 All Camera-Ready papers will be made available for the workshop attendee through a password-protected download link.

 ### FAQ 2: Could we publish archival papers in CHIIoT? ##
-**Yes.** CHIIoT 2 will published the our own proceedings with CEUR-WS (http://ceur-ws.org/) together with papers accepted in CHIIoT 1, so that your position paper will be indexed in Scopus, Google Scholar, and likely DBLP (http://ceur-ws.org/HOWTOSUBMIT.html).
+**Yes.** CHIIoT 2 will published the our own proceedings with [CEUR-WS](http://ceur-ws.org/) together with papers accepted in CHIIoT 1, so that your position paper will be indexed in Scopus, Google Scholar, and likely DBLP [Ref](http://ceur-ws.org/HOWTOSUBMIT.html).
 Also, the references will count into the citation statistics of these platforms, gaining your research visibility to the researchers cited by you.
 Your paper will be open-access and hosted by the CEUR-WS.org under the Creative Commons License Attribution 4.0 International (CC BY 4.0).
 We will ask for your permission release for this option.

 ## Attending CHIIoT 2
 In CHIIoT 2, we will use *Discord* with the *Zoom Webinar* for online discussions and face-to-face meetings.
 Discord provides a face-to-face experience during the coffee break and interactive poster presentations and a live texting channel for online and off-line discussions.